 Of the many winter activities in the Titlis/Engelberg area, the winter walk around the Trübsee lake is a nice alternative for families with children too young to ski.
-The Trübsee is It was a lovely trail with fantastic views.
+The Trübsee is a lovely trail with fantastic views of the surrounding mountains.
 Though conditions can vary, when we were there, the path was well groomed with hard-packed snow, easily navigated on foot, stroller or sled.
 If you want a little adventure, on your way back down, you can stop at Gerschnialp and do the long sled run to the back to the valley.

 |Trail:||3 km loop around lake|